• About

 Volk definitely does not recommend eating this mushroom (or any that you haven’t positively identified) as some records have shown it results in gastrointestinal upset.

-Thus, handling this mushroom should not cause you any harm.
+Thus, handling this yellow mushroom should not cause you any harm.
 However, it is possible that there are people that could have an allergy to a particular fungus and their skin might get irritated as a result of handling a mushroom.
 So, if you’re worried about it, wear plastic gloves.

 If you have pets that tend to eat things that they shouldn’t, you probably want to remove the plant and its pot from your house.
 You never know what a dog or cat might eat and they react differently than humans do.